-This agreement is included as a part of and in connection to the Terms of Service required to use, try or subscribe to Check In Systems software as a service known as DSS Check In.
-Unless a separate BAA agreement has been signed by Check In Systems Inc., this BAA shall be in effect for the duration of any subscription to DSS Check In software.
+This agreement is included as a part of and in connection to the Terms of Service required to use, try or subscribe to Check In Systems software as a service known as Probation Check In.
+Unless a separate BAA agreement has been signed by Check In Systems Inc., this BAA shall be in effect for the duration of any subscription to Probation Check In software.

 Catch-all definition: The following terms used in this Agreement shall have the same meaning as those terms in the HIPAA Rules: Breach, Data Aggregation, Designated Record Set, Disclosure, Health Care Operations, Individual, Minimum Necessary, Notice of Privacy Practices, Protected Health Information, Required By Law, Secretary, Security Incident, Subcontractor, Unsecured Protected Health Information, and Use.